Who are the Kurds?

 In September 2017, a referendum on independence was held in both the Kurdistan Region and the disputed areas seized by the Peshmerga in 2014, including Kirkuk.
 The vote was opposed by the Iraqi central government, which insisted it was illegal.

 More than 90% of the 3.3 million people who voted supported secession.
-KRG officials said the result gave them a mandate to start negotiations with Baghdad, but Iraqi Prime Minister Haider al-Abadi demanded that it be annulled.
+KRG officials said the result gave them a mandate to start negotiations with Baghdad, but then Iraqi Prime Minister Haider al-Abadi demanded that it be annulled.

 The following month Iraqi pro-government forces retook the disputed territory held by the Kurds.
 The loss of Kirkuk and its oil revenue was a major blow to Kurdish aspirations for their own state.